rmarting/rhdh-exercises/README-gitlab.md

 * [Enabling the dynamic plugins cache](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.8/html-single/configuring_red_hat_developer_hub/index#using-the-dynamic-plugins-cache_configuring-and-operating)

-## Enabling Monitoring and Observability
+## Enable Monitoring and Observability

 Our Red Hat Developer Hub instance has a lot of content and provides services to their users.
 However, how could we measure it?
 Easy!
 There are a set of plugins to monitor the behavior of the users of Red Hat Developer Hub.
 Using